Peterinor/react-demo/README.md

-webproxy
+react shopping demo
 ===============

-web proxy with koa @ nodejs
+a flight shopping demo with koa and react @ nodejs

 -----------